 Cross country skiing and snowshoeing trails can be found at four of Anoka County’s Regional Parks.
 They may be few, but they’re top notch!

-A Minnesota ski pass is needed here—either a daily pass you can buy at the parks, or an annual pass purchased from the Minnesota DNR.
+You’ll need a Minnesota ski pass for most of the trails listed here—either a daily pass you can buy at the parks, or an annual pass purchased from the Minnesota DNR.
 Where to buy an annual MN ski pass.

 There’s a vehicle fee at all Anoka County Regional Parks.
-The permit also gets you into Washington and Carver County Regional Parks.
+The permit also gets you into Washington County Regional Parks.
 A great deal!

 NOTE: Anoka County measures its ski trails in kilometers (km), not miles!